Our Top 3 Picks:-

 The new and improved ABN Comprehensive Universal Fuel Pressure Tester Master Fuel Pressure Gauge Kit is a complete fuel test gauge package that quickly tests the fuel pump pressure on injector systems.

-The atomotive fuel pressure test kit adapters fuel gauge kit has all necessary fittings to attach to a pressurized system; Will work on any vehicle as long as it has a Schrader test port fuel injection system or as long as you can splice an inline connection; Recommended for older low-pressure systems with mechanical fuel pumps; Not compatible with Bosch, CIS-Jetronic, or GM throttle body systems.
+This automotive fuel pressure test kit adapters fuel gauge kit has all necessary fittings to attach to a pressurized system; Will work on any vehicle as long as it has a Schrader test port fuel injection system or as long as you can splice an inline connection; Recommended for older low-pressure systems with mechanical fuel pumps; Not compatible with Bosch, CIS-Jetronic, or GM throttle body systems.

-Just wanted to show how to make this kit work on fuel rails with a schrader valve.
+Just wanted to show how to make the automotive fuel pressure tester kit work on fuel rails with a schrader valve.
 If you look at the hose and fitting connected to the actual fuel pressure gauge there is a a built in adjustable schrader valve on the end (refer to the picture).
 It ships to you turned completely down.
 If you take a tire valve remover and rotate the valve counter clock wise it will adjust the valve outward so that it can depress the valve on the fuel rail.
 These work perfect on GM and other schrader valve fuel rails once you have adjusted it out.
 Hope it helps.

-This is a full set of fuel pressure test tool, in its blow molded case.
+This is a full set of pittsburgh automotive master fuel injection pressure test kit, in its blow molded case.
 It comes with all the necessary parts needed to test just about every car made.
 After buying and receiving it, I was able to check it out and put it to its test.
 It worked as expected, gave me a clear and to the point pressure reading.
 It also held the pressure test for over 5 minutes.
 Which is excellent, since most important fuel pressure test is that.
 For the pump to be able to hold its pressure for 5 minutes or more.
 So, in short.
 If your looking to buy one?
 ABN has proven to be a serious contender.
 With its quality parts and price, it will win you over.
 You can’t/won’t find a better deal for its price.
 Take it from me, I’ve been in the business, for over 35 years.
 And still going!
 This test kit makes it easy for me and the boys at my shop to work and earn our living.

 The BETOOLL Fuel Injector Pressure Tester Kit included adapters, hoses, and fittings cover all fuel injection systems and most cars and trucks worldwide!
 It has a Fuel Injection Pump Pressure / Oil Combustion Spraying Pressure Gauge Teste.